aktgb31/Finance-Management-Application/README/readme.txt

     2. Get the twilio credentials

+        2.1.
+Go to https://signup.sendgrid.com/ and create an account.
+        2.2.
+Go to ->Settings->API Keys->Create API Key.
+        2.3.
+Go to ->Guide->Add Sender identity.
+        2.4.
+Set the value of the MAIL_API_KEY environment variable to be the API key created in step 2 .

     3. Setting up the server
         3.1.
 Install Nodejs with version >=15 as per your operating system from `https://nodejs.org/en/download/`.
         3.2.
 Navigate to the `CODE` directory.